Langtang-Trekking

 • Lunches and dinners in Kathmandu (except included breakfast and farewell dinner).

-• Most meals during lodge sections (breakfast, lunch, dinner at teahouses pay as you go).
+• All meals during lodge sections (breakfast, lunch, dinner at teahouses – pay as you go).
+Budget approximately $30-40/day for meals and personal expenses during lodge trekking portions.

 • Personal technical mountaineering equipment (refer to packing list).